EnumerativeGeometry/enumerativegeometry.github.io/README.md

 ## Contact and Contributions

+Virtual Set Theory is not a foundation, it is instead, a fractal, recursive re-embedding of classical mathematics into itself via virtualized membership relations, producing a rich internal structure that mimics fractal geometry and recursive enumeration phenomena into the structure of sets and membership that allows for rebuilding of classical results into a virtual mathematics.
 Please share feedback, issues, or contributions via GitHub.
 Collaboration is warmly welcomed to explore and extend virtual mathematics.

 Best regards,